 If your recent European vacation left you wanting more, explore the idea of living abroad at least part-time.
 Keep a base close to a major US airport with good connections and spend chunks of time touring Europe.
 Or settle in one country that fits your passions.
 Love wine and wine culture?
 Explore Bordeaux, Languedoc or Champagne and live la vie Francaise.

-Here are some resources for best places to retire.
+Here’s some resources for your best places to retire.
 Start planning early and don’t put aside fulfilling those life long dreams any longer.
 Carpe diem!

 - Where to Retire Overseas – CBS News